TITLE 19 NATURAL RESOURCES AND WILDLIFE

 B. Trained personnel may affix a warning tag to a conveyance or equipment if they have reason to believe aquatic invasive species may be present and the person operating or in control of such conveyance or equipment refuses inspection.

-C. Each warning tag shall be affixed on boats and other similar vessels within 12" of the boat number on the port (left) side only.
+C. Each warning tag shall be affixed on boats and other similar vessels within 12 inches of the boat number on the port (left) side, to the windshield of the conveyance or equipment, or in the case where a transport company is transferring the conveyance or equipment, via United States mail, electronic mail or hand delivery to both owner and transport company.
 In cases where no boat number is found the warning tag shall still be affixed in the same general location.

 D. Each warning tag shall be individually affixed to all other conveyances and equipment in the most visible manner possible.